from The National Searching Guidance Working Group.

 Subject headings

-For each key concept, find relevant subject headings (including floating subheadings) using your scoping search findings and the “map to thesaurus” function in database interfaces.
+For each key concept, find relevant subject headings (including subheadings and floating subheadings) using your scoping search findings and the “map to thesaurus” function in database interfaces.

 How you do this will vary slightly depending on the interface you are using, so check the local help available within the interface.